-Leicester's Unified Development Regulations prohibit development of structures within 50 feet from the mean high water line of Lake Dunmore and Fern Lake, 50 feet from the top of bank of large rivers, and 50 feet from the boundary of Class II wetlands.
+Leicester's Unified Development Regulations prohibit development of structures within 50 feet from the mean high-water line of Lake Dunmore and Fern Lake, 50 feet from the top of bank of large rivers, and 50 feet from the boundary of Class II wetlands.
+Future assets are not expected to experience increases in vulnerability due to land use changes or change in population demographics.